-During the second quarter of fiscal 2007, the Company entered into definitive agreements to dispose of our operations in South Korea and Germany, which were included in our international segment.
-Consequently, the amounts related to these operations and our provision for the loss on the disposition of our German operations are presented as discontinued operations in our consolidated statements of income and our condensed consolidated statement of cash flows, and the asset groups to be disposed are reported as assets and liabilities of discontinued operations in our condensed consolidated balance sheets for all years presented.
+During the second quarter of fiscal 2007, the Company entered into definitive agreements to dispose of our operations in South Korea and Germany, which were included in our International segment.
+Consequently, the net losses related to these operations, our gain on the disposition of our South Korea operations, and the loss on the disposition of our German operations are presented as discontinued operations in our consolidated statements of income and our condensed consolidated statements of cash flows for all periods presented.
+Additionally, the asset groups disposed of are reported as assets and liabilities of discontinued operations in our condensed consolidated balance sheets as of October 31, 2005 and January 31, 2006.